 - Once the chops release easily and are nicely browned on the bottom, turn them over and cook for 2-4 minutes on the second side or to your desired doneness.
 Keep in mind that the pork chops will continue to cook a bit after you remove them from the pan.
 Leaving the heat on, transfer them to a plate to rest.

-- Add the compote ingredients to the skillet.
+- Add the compote ingredients (cranberries, apple, orange zest, and orange juice) to the skillet.
 Stir briefly with a spatula, scraping to deglaze the bottom of the pan.

 - Reduce the heat to medium, cover the pan, and cook for 3-5 minutes, stirring occasionally, until the apples are lightly browned, the cranberries have burst, and much of the liquid has been absorbed.
-Season with a little sea salt to taste.
+Season with a pinch of sea salt to taste.

 - Spoon the hot compote over the pork chops and serve right away.